forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-troubleshoot.md

 ### Code Builder Environment Checklist

 Einstein for Developers is disabled by default in new Code Builder environments.
-Telemetry is used to audit enablement of Salesforce Generative AI functionality and must be on during enablement.
-To enable this extension in a new environment:
+Telemetry is used to audit enablement of Salesforce Generative AI functionality and must be on when you enable the extension:

 1. Go to **Settings** > **Application** > **Telemetry** and set the dropdown value to `all`.
 2. Click the Einstein icon in the status bar and enable the extension.